 We recently listed some of our favourite pubs with cosy firesides here.
 And if you're on holiday with your pooch and wonder which pubs accept dogs, we've also compiled a list of our top 20 dog-friendly pubs in the Lake District!

 Visit The Lakes Distillery, Bassenthwaite

 If you want to transform a rainy day into an extra special day to remember, pay a visit to the Lakes Distillery near Bassenthwaite!
 Once a Victorian cattle farm, the buildings here have been lovingly transformed into a world-class visitor attraction, and you can take a guided tour of the distillery process, experience a tutored tasting session, and finish off with lunch, afternoon tea or supper at the Bistro at the Distillery.
-Don't forget to stop by the shop for some gorgeous gift ideas too and you can even receive a special discount through Sally's Cottages!
+Don't forget to stop by the shop for some gorgeous gift ideas too.

 View our cottages around Bassenthwaite.